vikas-bandaru/learn-web-dev/jdbc/jdbc.md

 }
 ```

-But the above code is not such a good one.
+But the above **_code is not such a good_** one.
 Why?
 Because, we are using `boolean execute(String sql)` method and this method doesn't give correct results because of it's return type policy.
-A better code could be using `ResultSet executeQuery(String sql)` method.
+A _better code_ could be using `ResultSet executeQuery(String sql)` method.
 This method returns an object that contains all the result returned by the database and so can be used to check if the records are available in the result.
-### Get full result of SELECT query as an object - Process data using ResultSet object
+### How to avoid the wrong output from previous code?
-Let's update the above code with this new method..
-But before making any updates, let's see what need not be disturbed.
+Before making any updates in the code, let's see what need not be disturbed.
 As discussed earlier, Steps 1, 2, 3, and 6 are common to our previous JDBC code.
 The code up to creating a statement (Step 3), and the code that continues from Closing the Connection (Step 6) need not be disturbed.
 Step #1 to Step #3:
 ```
 void printAllUserTypes() {